Erika Lancaster- Artist + Online Art Teacher

 It's not about one element in the piece, but how the different elements included intermix to effectively transmit the idea or message we're trying to get across.

-It's incredibly important that any beginner artist who is serious about improving their painting makes time to learn about the Color Wheel.
 This is an incredibly important tool that allows us to understand relationships between colors so that we're not only able to create effective color mixtures during the painting process, but also prepare color schemes that work well.

 Limiting the amount of colors that you use in a painting is also very useful because the more colors you use, the more disorganized your palette will be, the more likely color mixtures will lead to mud, and the more incoherent the end-results.